bobf/active_element/rspec-documentation/pages/010-Components/JSON Data.md

 # JSON

-The _JSON_ component provides a mechanism for converting _Ruby_ objects and storing them as _JSON_ within your _HTML_ so that it can be later accessed by any _Javascript_ code running in your application.
+The `json` component provides a mechanism for converting _Ruby_ objects and storing them as _JSON_ within your _HTML_ so that it can be later accessed by any _Javascript_ code running in your application.

 The implementation is simple but is intended to avoid repetition of serialization and ensures that all _JSON_ data you output is stored consistently in one location.